BCCDC-PHL/bioinflow/resources/pathogen_tips/rsv_tips.md

 ## Bioinformatics Team

-"This was my first experience working on a project from the very beginning and it's been great to experience all the stages of development." ~ Tara Newman, Genomics Liaison Technical Officer BCCDC/NML
+"This was my first experience working on a new pathogen/project from the very beginning and I've enjoyed getting to experience all the stages of development and learning ways to supplement our clinical data with in silico data to enhance clade representation in our datasets." ~ Tara Newman, Genomics Liaison Technical Officer BCCDC/NML

 ## Leadership